 Not all business types accepted.
 You can use the registration form to check if your type of business qualifies.
 One thing that’s explicitly excluded at the moment is selling physical goods (e.g. dropshipping or selling via Amazon FSB is not supported).

 That said, Estonia levies its corporate tax not at the moment of earning, but at the moment of distribution.
-This is different from other tax regimes.
+This is a bit different from other tax regimes.
 It means you can keep your money in the company untaxed — either to hold it there, to invest in your company, or to invest in other companies or stocks.
 Only when you pay out profits to yourself as salary or dividends will you have to pay tax on it.

 Avoiding bureaucracy.
 Company registration and management are super smooth.
 You can enjoy Estonia’s excellent digital services for your company while still remaining income tax resident in your home country or elsewhere.

 Designed for online companies.
-The service is ideal for freelancer, bloggers, remote workers, independent consultants, etc. who sell their digital services internationally.
+The service is ideal for freelancers, bloggers, remote workers, independent consultants, etc. who sell their digital services internationally.
 Everything is remote and the Xolo team is accustomed to dealing with nomads and online workers.
 (This is really nice!
 My previous bookkeepers never understood my international situation, never heard of things like affiliate income, and often got confused.)

 Postal mail digitization & forwarding.
 Any mail sent to your physical address at Xolo will be scanned and forwarded to you.
 So far I’ve had to use this only once (to get a confirmation code from Google Adsense) but it’s a great service to have.

 No taxes until distribution.
 Estonia’s tax law is such that you don’t pay tax until the money is distributed as dividends or salary.
-This gives you some advantage if you plan to invest company funds (e.g. in stocks or cryptocurrency).
+This gives you some advantage if you plan to hold or invest company funds (e.g. in stocks or cryptocurrency).

 Integrated bank accounts.
 No manual uploading of CSV files; you can get a real-time view of your accounts via the dashboard.